 IAM Patent 1000 – The World’s Leading Patent Professionals

 Intellectual Asset Management (IAM)

 University of Virginia – Darden School, 2000

-Phi Beta Kappa, Omicron Delta Epsilon (summa cum laude)
+Summa Cum Laude, Phi Beta Kappa, Omicron Delta Epsilon (economics honor society)

 College of William & Mary, 1994